-Despite concerns about the economic effect of minimum wage laws on employment and the economy, enforcement and compliance remain critical.
-Resource-constrained developing countries should enforce minimum wage laws in a way that both protects employment and incentivizes firms to comply with the law.
-The index of minimum wage violation can provide more disaggregated baseline data on which to base enforcement decisions and provide a powerful policy tool for guiding where and how to channel enforcement resources most effectively to achieve desired outputs.
+Despite concerns about the effect of minimum wage laws and employment regulations on employment and the economy, enforcement and compliance remain critical.
+Resource-constrained developing countries should enforce minimum wage laws in a way that both protects employment and incentivizes firms to comply.
+An index of minimum wage and multidimensional labor violation can provide important data for enforcement decisions, and provide a powerful policy tool for guiding where and how to channel enforcement resources most effectively.